 12.2.3.
 Follow the HUD instructions carefully to avoid being out of position, or travelling at the incorrect speed.
 Failing to do so when the green light appears will result in a Drive-Through penalty.

 18.104.22.168.
-Any DT’s received at the start will not be cleared – as there are no known bugs surrounding the start procedure.
+Any DT’s received at the start will not be cleared – as there are no acknowledged bugs from Kunos surrounding the start procedure.